Yer1k/EHR_Utils/src/analysis_readme.md

 - Each patient has a unique identifier in the form of a PatientID.

 - The date and time fields in both files are formatted as dates and times in the format "YYYY-MM-DD HH:MM:SS".

-- The data in the files is considered to be complete and accurate for the purposes of this parsing.